Cloud ERP: The rising alternative to hosting your own

 The decision to migrate off-premises was clear-cut for the San Diego Tourism Authority, which had been using Oracle’s basic ERP system for about 10 years.
 By 2016, the system needed upgrading, but the non-profit organization didn’t have the money, says Isabel Sauerbrey, vice president of information technology and operations at the tourism authority.

-At the same time, Sauerbrey was tasked with eliminating $200,000 from her operating budget.
+At the same time, Sauerbrey was tasked with eliminating US$200,000 from her operating budget.
 After looking at systems from a few vendors, the tourism authority opted to migrate to Oracle Cloud.
 “Between servers and hosting, it was much cheaper [to go to the cloud] than what I had,’’ she says.
 “So it really was a financial benefit to us.”

 The tourism authority was using Sitecore for its website, which was integrated with its Simpleview CRM system, and IT had also done some customizations.
 The system was hosted by a third-party managed services provider because they didn’t have the infrastructure to manage it internally, she says.